Thank you for subscribing

 Time your eating and drinking

 One of the best parts of the cinematic experience is movie food – popcorn, choc tops, and snacks a plenty.
-Just try to be mindful of when you decide to crunch on those corn kernels, slurp that soft drink or rustle that plastic packaging that it’s not during a heart wrenching or pivotal scene.
+But be mindful of when you crunch on those corn kernels, slurp that soft drink or rustle that packaging.
+Those types of noises are annoying and may interrupt a heart wrenching or pivotal scene.

 Clean up after yourself

-While you do not have to get on the floor and pick up every piece of popcorn, it is polite to clean up after yourself and take your rubbish with you.
-It can help save time for the cinema workers and cleaners between sessions and helps recycle your waste appropriately.
+Just like at home, it is polite to clean up after yourself and take your rubbish with you.
+It can help save time for the cinema staff between sessions and helps recycle your waste appropriately.